-Note: If you haven’t already changed the setting to allow Downloader to install apps from unknown sources, you’ll be given that opportunity now.
+Note: If you still need to change the setting to allow Downloader to install apps from unknown sources, you’ll be given that opportunity now.

 Since the plugin we’re installing doesn’t require anything special, go ahead and click Install in the bottom right-hand corner to continue.

-A few seconds later you’ll get the “App Installed” message.
+You’ll get the “App Installed” message a few seconds later.
 Click Done to return to the app.

 I recommend Deleting the APK file to save space on your device.
 However, if you want to keep it for whatever reason, click Done to return to the main menu.

-The integrated browser is pretty basic by design, since you’re only going to use it to search for the APK’s you want to install.
+It’s basic by design since you’re only going to use it to easily download files and APKs you want to install.

-Navigating is super-easy.
-What I love is that you can navigate around without needing to change your remote to air-mouse mode – if you even have an air-mouse.
+Navigating is super easy.
+I love that you can navigate around without needing to change your remote to air-mouse mode – if you even have an air mouse.

 The menu options are also pretty basic.
-The most useful option is adding a webpage to your Favorites so you can return to it easily.
+The most practical option is adding frequently visited URLs to your Favorites so you can return to it quickly.

-In the Settings screen, you can specify the folder that the Downloader app uses to save APK’s that you download from the Internet.
+In the Settings screen, you can specify the folder the Downloader app uses to save APKs that you download from the Internet.

-The Files page gives you instant access to these APK’s without needing to go to a file explorer and navigate to the Download folder manually.
+The Files page is the app’s basic file manager, giving you instant access to these APKs without needing to go to a file explorer and manually navigate the Download folder.

-Personally, I don’t find this to be a great feature, but it’s handy to have if you like to keep all of your APK’s on the system after you install them.
+I don’t find this a great feature, but it’s handy if you want to keep all of your APKs on the system after installing them.

-Again, from my own personal experience, this isn’t a feature I use a lot, but it’s definitely a nice-to-have.
+Again, this isn’t a feature I use often, but it’s definitely a nice-to-have.

-There are only four basic settings to change in the Downloader app, and to be honest, I’ve never found the need to change any of them.
+There are only four basic settings to change in the Downloader app; honestly, I’ve never found the need to change any of them.

 The first is the default Download Folder where you’d save any files you download through the app.
-If you have a very specific file structure that you use, where you absolutely have to have your files saved in a specific directory, then you can change it here.
+You can change it here if you absolutely have to have your files saved in a specific directory.

 Second, we have APK Auto-Install.
 In most cases, you’ll leave this checked to automatically ask you if you want to install the app immediately after downloading the APK.

-In some cases, you may be downloading the APK as a backup, or to transfer over to another device, but that’s rare.
+Sometimes, you may download the APK as a backup or transfer it to another device, but that’s rare.
 I recommend leaving this checked as well.

-Third, we have the option to Automatically Open Web Pages in Browser.
-This will open any URL’s you enter on the home page in the integrated browser.
-If you download files directly (using the long URL and file name) then you won’t need this.
+This will open any URLs you enter on the home page in the integrated browser.
+You won’t need this if you download files directly (using the long URL and file name).
 Keeping it checked will make the overall experience easier and more seamless.